astronomer/astro-sdk/python-sdk/docs/guides/xcom_backend.rst

 .. note::
     Recommended to be used with airflow >= 2.5

 You don't need to use a Custom XCom backend or XCom pickling for Airflow >=2.5 and SDK 1.3+.
 From Airflow 2.5 onwards, airflow can internally handle serialization and deserialization of custom constructs of SDK.
 All we need to do to enable this feature is set a few configs in airflow’s config file as shown below.

 .. code-block:: ini

    [core]
-   allowed_deserialization_classes = airflow.* astro.*
+   allowed_deserialization_classes = airflow\.* astro\.*

 or we can also set env variables like

 .. code-block:: ini

-   AIRFLOW__CORE__ALLOWED_DESERIALIZATION_CLASSES=airflow.* astro.*
+   AIRFLOW__CORE__ALLOWED_DESERIALIZATION_CLASSES = airflow\.* astro\.*